 WHAT IS PHYSICS?

-Physics is a rapidly evolving field of science concerned with the properties of matter and energy.
-Providing an insight into the behaviour of matter and is used to answer some of our most fundamental questions relating to our origins and existence, it is a mathematical subject, using formulae and logic to solve problems, predict events and describe observable phenomenon.
+Physics is about questioning how the world around us works and looking for answers through a combination of experiments and theoretical work.
+Physics is used to answer some of our most fundamental questions relating to our origins and existence.
+It is a mathematical course, using formulae and logic to solve problems, predict events and describe observable phenomenon.

 WHY STUDY THIS COURSE?